Panoptic-IT-Solutions/Panoptic-n8n-Nodes/packages/n8n-nodes-datto-rmm/CURRENT_CAPABILITIES.md

 # 🚀 Current Datto RMM Node Capabilities

-## 📊 What You Can Do Now (Enhanced Implementation)
+## 📊 What You Can Do Now (Complete Implementation)

-Your Datto RMM n8n node has been significantly enhanced!
+Your Datto RMM n8n node is **fully implemented** with all 8 core resources!
 Here's what you can accomplish with the current implementation:

 ## 🏢 Account Resource (Enhanced - 8 Operations)

 ### Current Capabilities:
 - **Basic Account Info** - Get account details and configuration
 - **Variable Management** - Get account variables for automation
-- **✨ NEW: Get All Devices** - List ALL devices across ALL sites with advanced filtering
+- **✨ Get All Devices** - List ALL devices across ALL sites with advanced filtering
-- **✨ NEW: Get Users** - Retrieve all account users and their permissions
+- **✨ Get Users** - Retrieve all account users and their permissions
-- **✨ NEW: Get Components** - List available automation components
+- **✨ Get Components** - List available automation components
-- **✨ NEW: Get Open Alerts** - Monitor all active alerts account-wide
+- **✨ Get Open Alerts** - Monitor all active alerts account-wide
-- **✨ NEW: Get Resolved Alerts** - Access historical alert data
+- **✨ Get Resolved Alerts** - Access historical alert data
-- **✨ NEW: Get Sites** - Enhanced site listing with filtering
+- **✨ Get Sites** - Enhanced site listing with filtering

 ### Powerful New Features:
 ```typescript